 Take a good look at your life now.
-Is there anything you are trying to avoid dealing with?
+Is there anything that you are trying to avoid dealing with?
 Your work?
 Your responsibilities?
 Your relationships?
 Your singlehood if you are single?
 Your deteriorating health?
 Your poor dietary habits?
 Your poor exercise regime?
-Your lackluster financial status?
+Your negative financial status?
 Your goals?
 Your aspirations?
 Your personal issues?
 Your past?

 Escapism in Life

 In life, many people try to escape from various things.
-No matter what they are trying to avoid, these things ultimately ladder down to their fears, their deepest sorrows, their pains, their past, their disappointments.
+No matter what they are trying to avoid, these things ultimately ladder down to their fears, their deepest sorrows, their pains, their past, and their disappointments.